Zyphra/zcookbook/README.md

 ## Annealing
 We additionally find, following [miniCPM](https://arxiv.org/html/2404.06395v1) that a simple curriculum training approach of increasing the proportion of higher quality tokens towards the end of training can significantly improve performance.
-'High quality' is obviously subjective in part but these typically include fact-rich information such as Wikipedia and arxiv papers, instruction following and chat data as well as synthetic fact-enhanced textbook style data such as [cosmopedia](https://huggingface.co/blog/cosmopedia).
+'High quality' is obviously subjective in part but these typically include fact-rich information such as:
+- Wikipedia and arxiv papers
+- Instruction following and chat data
+- Synthetic fact-enhanced textbook style data such as [cosmopedia](https://huggingface.co/blog/cosmopedia).

 We find that upweighting these datasets while also rapidly decaying the learning rate towards the end of training results in performance increases and a superior output quality of the model.

 We performed significant ablations to optimize the learning rate schedule.
-Overall, we observed that
+Overall, we observed that TODO

 ## Bonus: Efficient Decoding